|Giant Hot Dog Statues (page 1)|

 The Coney Island Dairyland hot dog shaped building is 42 foot long, 15 foot tall.
 It is made of concrete and steel and weighs 14 tons.
 It seats ten people at the stools inside.
 The stand opened originally in Denver, CO in 1966 as the "Boardwalk at Coney Island".
 The design was patented that same year with plans to open another 15 stands like it in Denver.
 However, I believe this was the only one that was built.
 This stand closed in 1968 and was moved to a mobile home park for a couple of years.
 It was then moved to Aspen Park, CO where it reopened in 1970 as the Coney Island Dairyland.

 Around 2005, the land on which it stood was sold with plans to build a bank.
 In 2006, the building was moved to Bailey, CO where it was restored.
 In 2007, it reopened as the Coney Island Boardwalk.
-In 2015, the building and property were put up for sale for $1,495,000.
+In 2023, the ends of the hot dogs were covered with tarps.
+I don't know if that was just to protect them when the stand is closed or if there was something else going on.
 For more, see these websites: 1 and 2. [map]

 |Between the Buns [gone]

 |The Between the Buns hot dog stand was located at a Chevron gas station when these photos were taken in 2009.
 I believe it opened in 2005.
 The trailer transformation was done in Boston, MA.
 In 2010, the stand was put up for sale when the owner announced he was moving to Boston.
 I don't know where the stand went or if it has reopened somewhere.|